 - New ski pole length: 160 cm to top of handles

 - Your ideal skate pole length: 158 cm

-- Recommendation: cut poles down by 2 cm.
+- Recommendation: cut poles 2 cm.

 Cutting Ski Poles to Custom Lengths

 Cross-country ski poles may be cut to custom lengths.
 The cut is made at the handle end, not the tip end of the pole.